Babel-ImageNet: Massively Multilingual Evaluation of Vision-and-Language Representations: Related Work

-Motivated by monolingual CLIP models in other languages, translations of ImageNet classes have emerged for a handful of high-resource languages: Italian (obtained with MT) \citep{bianchi_contrastive_2021}, Chinese (human translations) \citep{yang_chinese_2022}, and Japanese\footnote{\url{https://github.com/rinnakk/japanese-clip}} and Arabic\footnote{\url{https://github.com/LAION-AI/CLIP_benchmark/pull/68}} (undisclosed translation methods).
-Extending ImageNet to more languages, however, is not feasible at scale: on the one hand, manual translation requires finding native speakers of low-resource languages (additionally fluent in English), which is challenging; machine translation of concepts (i.e., words and short phrases) out of context, on the other hand, is problematic due to polysemy -- it thus also requires validation of the translated senses by bilingual annotators: this is especially critical for low-resource languages for which current MT systems are still lacking \citep{costa-jussa_no_2022}.
-In contrast, by exploiting the fact that ImageNet classes correspond to Wordnet synsets which, in turn, have corresponding massively multilingual synsets in BabelNet, we are able to create the first robust massively multilingual translation of ImageNet classes, avoiding the caveats of polysemy associated with automatic translation of concepts.
+Motivated by monolingual CLIP models in other languages, translations of ImageNet classes have emerged for a handful of high-resource languages: Italian (obtained with MT) \citep{bianchi_contrastive_2021}, Chinese (human translations) \citep{yang_chinese_2022}, and Japanese\footnote{\href{https://github.com/rinnakk/japanese-clip}{github.com/rinnakk/japanese-clip}} and Arabic\footnote{\href{https://github.com/LAION-AI/CLIP_benchmark/pull/68}{github.com/LAION-AI/CLIP\_benchmark/pull/68}} (undisclosed methods).
+Extending ImageNet to more languages, however, is not feasible at scale, due to the challenges of finding native speakers to translate or verify machine-translated labels.
+With \bin{}, we exploit the linkage between ImageNet and BabelNet through WordNet, to create the first robust massively multilingual translation of ImageNet classes, avoiding the caveats of polysemy associated with automatic translation of concepts.